damar-wicaksono/gsa-module/docs/source/implementation/sobol_indices.rst

 ..
 [8] A. Janon et al.,
        "Asymptotic normality and efficiency of two Sobol' index estimators,"
        ESAIM: Probability and Statistics, vol. 18, pp. 342-364, 2014.
+..
+[9] M. J. W. Jansen,
+       "Analysis of variance designs for model output," Computer Physics Communications, vol. 117, pp. 35-43, 1999.
+..
+[10] F. Campolongo, A. Saltelli, and J. Cariboni,
+       “From Screening to Quantitative Sensitivity Analysis.
+A Unified Approach,” Computer Physic Communications, vol. 182, no. 4, pp. 978-988, 2011.